 - (1) Congratulations, you won!

-We have detected several websites that are spreading the Calendar virus.
+Also we have detected several websites that are spreading the Calendar virus.
 Here is a list which will be updated with new threats if such appear:

 - Club Calendar virus messages